How the Bucks emerged from Jabari Parker’s injury as the East’s sleeping giant

 Giannis, who considers Nowitzki “the best European player that’s ever played the game,” is a different beast than Dirk, and he knows he’s got a ways to go before entering that conversation.
 Still, his 2016-17 campaign is quite a step toward being considered one of the NBA’s best ever international players.
 His 23.1 points, 8.6 rebounds, 5.3 assists, 1.9 blocks and 1.7 steals per game still lead the Bucks in every category, and that’s held steady in Parker’s absence.

 So, it really has been a collective effort rallying around the injury to raise the team’s overall level of play.
 Tony Snell emerged as a capable shooter in Middleton’s absence, and then moved alongside him when they lost Parker.
-Kidd benched starting center John Henson around the time Parker went down, replacing him with rookie Thon Maker, who Kevin Garnett recently claimed “will be the MVP of the league one day.”
-That allowed Greg Monroe to continue coming off the bench, where he’s played well this season as a mismatch against second units.
+Kidd benched starting center John Henson around the time Parker went down, replacing him with rookie Thon Maker, whom Kevin Garnett recently claimed “will be the MVP of the league one day.”
+That allowed Greg Monroe to continue coming off the bench, where he’s played well this season as a mismatch nightmare for opposing second units.
 And second-round pick Malcolm Brogdon replaced Matthew Dellavedova in the starting lineup.

 “We lost Parker.
 Bad loss.
 He’ll come back healthy.
 Shout out Jabari Parker,” Giannis said from Boston.
 “But a lot of guys have stepped up.
 We got back Khris, and a lot of other guys have stepped up, so there’s no weight on my shoulders.
-I think there’s even less weight, because guys know, ‘Oh, he went down,’ and everybody stepped up and the weight is even lighter.”
+I think there’s even less weight, because guys know, ‘Oh, he went down,’ and everybody stepped up, and the weight is even lighter.”

 It was Brogdon who finished off the Celtics on a play that embodied the composure, trust and understanding that Kidd has been preaching all season.

-On Milwaukee’s final possession, Antetokounmpo served as a decoy in the corner, Middleton dribbled into a double-team on the right wing and found Monroe on the high post.
+On Milwaukee’s final possession, Antetokounmpo served as a decoy in the corner, while Middleton dribbled into a double-team on the right wing and found Monroe on the high post.
 When Al Horford locked him up, Monroe kicked it out to the rookie.
 With the clock winding down, Brogdon split Boston’s two All-Defensive-caliber guards — Avery Bradley and Marcus Smart — before beating the shot clock over Bradley.

 Malcolm Brogdon came up CLUTCH for the #Bucks against the #Celtics. #OwnTheFuture pic.twitter.com/SW71Zd9uqb